cameron-li-dev/Cameronl14320/README.md

 Now while you're relaxed, here's some stuff about me.

 #### What to know:
-I am a second year computer science student currently studying at Victoria University of Wellington.
+I am a third year computer science student currently studying at Victoria University of Wellington.

 My hobbies include video games, drawing, and of course **coding**!